- Anniesland Campus

 - 1 Year (August to June)

 This unique and stimulating course is the only one of its type available in Scotland.
 The programme will equip you with a wide range of specialist skills in the field of Stringed Instrument Construction and Repair.
-A team of practicing makers and repairers in a small friendly well-equipped workshop deliver the course content.
+A team of practicing luthiers in a friendly, well-equipped workshop deliver the course content.

 This course will offer you a wide range of specialist skills for employment and self-employment in the field of Musical Instrument Technology.
 The flexible course content provides articulation to other related higher-level studies in the field of Stringed Instrument Construction.